alaverne/Consumer-Sentiment-as-a-Leading-Indicator-Reddit-NLP-Signal-for-Restaurant-Chain-Earnings-Prediction/README.md

 LIMITATIONS

-1. Sample size and the 30+ benchmark:
-The current OOS test set has 45 beats and 18 misses.
+1. The current OOS test set has 45 beats and 18 misses.
 The standard threshold for robust binary classification metrics is 30+ examples of each class, so results should be interpreted as exploratory rather than confirmatory.
 Expanding the ticker universe is the primary path to closing this gap.

-2. yfinance earnings date accuracy:
-Earnings dates sourced from yfinance can occasionally be off by 1–2 days.
+2. Earnings dates sourced from yfinance can occasionally be off by 1–2 days.
 A one-day error shifts all window boundaries and could accidentally include post-announcement posts in the pre-earnings features — a subtle but material form of look-ahead bias.
 In production, earnings dates should be cross-referenced against a second source before computing any features.

-3. VADER sentiment limitations:
-VADER scores words independently, which means it misses sarcasm and negation modifiers.
+3. VADER scores words independently, which means it misses sarcasm and negation modifiers.
 A context-aware model like fine-tuned RoBERTa would handle these cases better, but VADER outperformed FinBERT on this dataset empirically — likely because the informal language advantage outweighs the context limitation for Reddit text.

-4. Engagement is community-relative throughout:
-Both the post filter and engagement weighting use per-ticker relative engagement rather than absolute thresholds.
+4. Both the post filter and engagement weighting use per-ticker relative engagement rather than absolute thresholds.
 The 75th percentile threshold is a reasonable starting point but was not empirically tuned and could be optimized with more data.

-5. Comment-level sentiment not captured:
-Only post titles and body text were scored.
+5. Only post titles and body text were scored.
 Reddit comments often contain more detailed consumer feedback than the post itself and may represent additional signal worth exploring.

-6. EPS surprise magnitude varies significantly by ticker:
-The Ridge regression is trained on a pooled dataset across all seven tickers.
+6. The Ridge regression is trained on a pooled dataset across all seven tickers.
 A large beat for WEN might be a 3% EPS surprise while a large beat for SHAK might be 20%.
 It is kept as exploratory analysis only.

 NEXT STEPS